TiberiumFusion/Smd2Pac/README.md

 # Smd2Pac
 CLI application that converts SMD skeleton animations into PAC3 custom animation data.
 Also supports animation subtraction, which is pretty much a necessity for making any kind of animation look correct with pac.
-* Requires .NET 4.5.2 or greater
+* Requires .NET 4.5.2 at minimum
 * No Source SDK dependencies
-* Does animation subtraction better than studiomdl
+* Does animation subtraction better than studiomdl/Crowbar

+### So... what's the point?
+Let's say you want to shamble around like the common infected from Left 4 Dead, but your favorite DarkRP server doesn't have any playermodels with the L4D animations.
+Lucky for you, Smd2Pac is gonna save your day.
+Grab the SMD animations for the common infected, convert them with Smd2Pac, copy & paste the converted data into your PAC3 outfit, and et voila!
+You now have zombie animations on any playermodel of your choosing (well, any valve biped), without needing any addons.

 ## How to use
 **Take a look at the [wiki pages](https://github.com/TiberiumFusion/Smd2Pac/wiki) for instructions and demos**